rasrage/Sollmann_Caro_2024_EcolEvol/README.md

-# Data and code for "Spatio-temporal metapopulation trends: the coconut crabs of Zanzibar", Sollmann, R., Caro, T. (submitted), Ecology and Evolution.
+# Data and code for "Spatio-temporal metapopulation trends: the coconut crabs of Zanzibar", Sollmann, R., Caro, T. (2024), Ecology and Evolution.
 ---

 DOI repository: TBD